 We’re proud of fact that the Tines Security Automation and Orchestration platform is secure and private by design.
 All Tines customers, regardless of price plan, receive mandatory two-factor authentication on all accounts and granular control over data residency and retention.
 Additionally, Tines leverages a single tenant architecture, meaning every instance has dedicated and segregated infrastructure.

 However, until today, only customers on an Enterprise plan could avail of SSO/SAML.
 Identity and access management is (or should be!) a priority for every security team, not just large enterprises.
 So, we asked ourselves why we only support SSO/SAML for a subset of security teams.
 Outside of “hey, it’s what everyone else does”, we didn’t have a good answer.
 Today, we’re fixing that.
-The updated price plans are available here.
+Updated information on our plans are available here – for pricing contact email@example.com.

 Using Tines SSO/SAML with your IDP